Thuzi/facebook-winjs-sdk-sample/README.md

 _Note: This sample does not necessarily demonstrate the best use but rather features of using [facebook-winjs-sdk](https://github.com/Thuzi/facebook-winjs-sdk) on a Windows 8 Store App.
 Always remember to handle exceptions._

+# About the Sample

+The scrumptious sample was originally a sample we got from Facebook that was an HTML5 sample.
+We challenged ourselves to see how easy it would be to port the sample to run on Windows 8 using WinJS and we were able to reuse over 95% of the code.
+We were able to reuse all of the client side Facebook Javascript except for logging in that was originally written to use with the Facebook JS-SDK.

 # Getting started

 Set the appropriate `appId` in `js/main.js` file before running the sample.